i2bc/ORFmine/docs/orfmine_overview.md

 that can be directly uploaded on a genome viewer for a visual inspection.
-In addition, their amino acid and/or nucleotide sequences can be extracted in a FASTA file (for more details, see the complete documentation of ORFmap).
+In addition, their amino acid and/or nucleotide sequences can be extracted in a FASTA file (for more details, see the complete documentation of ORFtrack).

-ORFold probes the fold potential and the disorder and aggregation propensities of a set of amino acid sequences (all ORFs annotated by ORFmap for example).
+ORFold probes the fold potential and the disorder and aggregation propensities of a set of amino acid sequences (all ORFs annotated by ORFtrack for example).
 The fold potential is estimated with the HCA method [1], while the disorder and aggregation propensities are calculated with IUPRred[2][3][4], and TANGO[5][6][7] respectively.
 The specificity of ORFold lies